 - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
 If you feel too tired to exercise vigorously, try taking a short walk. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+Check with your nurse before using dental floss. - · Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

+- To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms.

-- If you have diarrhea, eat low-fiber foods that are high in protein and calories, and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your doctor or nurse about medicine that is available to help stop or lessen diarrhea. - To help with decreased appetite, eat small, frequent meals.
-Eat foods high in calories and protein, such as meat, poultry, fish, dry beans, tofu, eggs, nuts, milk, yogurt, cheese, ice cream, pudding, and nutritional supplements. - Consider using sauces and spices to increase taste.
-Daily exercise, with your doctor's approval, may increase your appetite. - If you have diabetes, keep good control of your blood sugar level.
-Tell your nurse or your doctor if your glucose levels are higher or lower than normal. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop diarrhea. - If you have diabetes, keep good control of your blood sugar level.
+Tell your nurse or your doctor if your glucose levels are higher or lower than normal. - Keeping your pain under control is important to your well-being.
+Please tell your doctor or nurse if you are experiencing pain. - To help with itching, moisturize your skin several times a day. - Avoid sun exposure and apply sunscreen routinely when outdoors. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you. - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids. - Infusion reactions may happen after your infusion.
 If this happens, call 911 for emergency care.